-Murphy edges Rice in home runs (398-382), handily had more speed in terms of stolen bases (161-58), won two MVPs over Rice’s one, and won four Silver Slugger awards to the two of Rice.
+Murphy edges Rice in home runs (398-382), stolen bases (161-58), won two MVPs over Rice’s one, and won four Silver Slugger awards to the two of Rice.

 Where Murphy made up the difference was being a great defensive player for a number of years in comparison to Rice, who was never Gold Glove caliber.
 I remember watching Rice when I was a kid and not being impressed with him as an outfielder, whereas I remember Murphy making diving catches, throwing lasers from the outfield, and winning awards for his defensive prowess.

-Defense must count for something or Ozzie Smith and his .262 career batting average and total of 28 home runs in a 19 year career wouldn’t be in the Hall of Fame, right?
+Defense must count for something or Ozzie Smith and his .262 career batting average and total of 28 home runs in a 19 year career wouldn’t be in the Hall of Fame.

 The best offensive partner Murphy ever had was Bob Horner.
 Horner only managed to play in one All Star Game (1982) during a 10-year career that ended in 1988.
 If you’re ready for some news that will blow your mind away with respect to “talent” that Murphy played with, here you go – Murphy only ever had a teammate hit over .300 three times during the 1980s.
 Horner hit .303 in 1983, Dion James hit .314 in 1987, and Lonnie Smith hit .315 in 1989.
 That’s it.

-Rice was lucky enough to be in a line-up with a .300+ hitter 20 different times in that same decade, including the years where Wade Boggs was an on-base machine and putting up atronomical averages year in and year out.
-For example, starting in 1982, Boggs would lead the AL in on-base percentage six times, never failing to get on at a clip of at least .406 and topped out at .476 in 1988.
+Rice was lucky enough to be in a line-up with a .300+ hitter 20 different times that same decade, including the years Wade Boggs was an on-base machine.
+Starting in 1982, Boggs would lead the AL in on-base percentage six times, never failing to get on at a clip of at least .406 and topped out at .476 in 1988.
 His worst batting average of the decade was .325 in 1984 and hit at least .357 five times.
 Even without Boggs, Rice still would have played with others who nine times hit over .300 in comparison to the three Murphy played with during this decade.

 Aside from Horner, who did so four times, Murphy only ever had one teammate hit over 21 homers in a single season.
 Ozzie Virgil knocked 27 out of the park in 1987.
 Rice played with teammates who matched or exceeded that feat 17 times.
-Lastly, aside from Horner who had 97 RBI in 1982, Murphy never played with a teammate who could muster even 90 RBI in any given season in the 1980s.
-Rice played with someone who also did this 17 different times.
+Aside from Horner who had 97 RBI in 1982, Murphy never played with a teammate who could muster even 90 RBI in any given season.
+Rice played with someone who did this 17 different times.

-Essentially, while Murphy was putting up astronomical numbers during the decade, he was almost doing it by himself.
-Meanwhile, in Boston, Rice put up lesser numbers than Murphy during that decade while playing on a team that three times led all of baseball in runs scored (1981, 1988, 1989) and its worst season (1983) saw the Red Sox “only” finish eighth overall in baseball in terms of runs scored (the best the Braves ever finished was 7th).
+While Murphy was putting up astronomical numbers during the decade, he was almost doing it by himself.
+Meanwhile, in Boston, Rice put up lesser numbers than Murphy during the decade while playing on a team that three times led all of baseball in runs scored (1981, 1988, 1989) and its worst season (1983) saw the Red Sox “only” finish eighth overall in baseball in terms of runs scored (the best the Braves ever finished was 7th).

 Murphy spent an entire decade with teammates who could not hit for average or power.

 Some BBWAA writers have said Murphy “struck out too much” to be a Hall of Famer.
-However, I’m pretty sure I’d rather strike out more (Murphy had a little over 300 more Ks than Rice in his career) than hit into over 100 more double plays like Rice did over Murphy during a career.
+I’d rather strike out more (Murphy had a little over 300 more Ks than Rice in his career) than hit into over 100 more double plays like Rice did over Murphy during his career.

 Murphy also walked (i.e. worked the pitcher more for his teammates) over 200 times more in his career than Rice.
-Remember, both players ended their careers with similar official plate appearances so it’s not like these numbers are being totally taken out of context.
-However, Rice was a great hitter, in the mid/later-Seventies when Murphy was a struggling catcher (although some catchers like Ray Schalk have been inducted with less than stellar offensive numbers because of the position they played) .
-I’m sure the writers who voted (or didn’t vote) those 15-years didn’t care about taking more pitches, walking, or OBP, but they would if their jobs depended on it.
+Both players ended their careers with similar official plate appearances so the numbers aren’t being taken out of context.
+However, Rice was a great hitter, in the mid/later-Seventies when Murphy was a struggling catcher.
+I’m sure the writers who voted (or didn’t vote) those 15-years didn’t care about taking more pitches, walking, or OBP, but they would have if their jobs depended on it.

-Murphy overcame the odds and most definitely made chicken salad (i.e. great offensive numbers) even though he didn’t have any chicken (i.e. lack of surrounding talent).
-When you factor common sense into “facts” and “statistics,” it makes you realize just how worthy of the Hall of Fame Murphy is in comparison to Rice.
+Murphy overcame the odds and most definitely made chicken salad (i.e. great offensive numbers) even though he didn’t have any chicken (surrounding talent).
+When you factor common sense into “facts” it makes you realize just how worthy of the Hall of Fame Murphy is.

 Sluggers of the 1980s vs. the Steroids Era “Stars”

 I have heard the argument there are other players whose statistics are more impressive than Murphy who aren’t in the Hall of Fame.
 For example, a great player like Fred McGriff had a lifetime batting average of .284 and 493 home runs.
-Although the “Crime Dog” had an impressive career, he was never gifted defensively, nor was he ever a regular All Star.
+Although the “Crime Dog” had an impressive career, he was never gifted defensively, nor was he a regular All Star.
 He only appeared in the mid-summer classic five times in a 19 year career and was never considered one of the very best players in the game.

 In my opinion, the era in which both played is the biggest factor.
 Murphy starred in an era when hitting 30+ home runs would rank one among the league leaders year after year.
 While the first good season of McGriff’s career was 1988, the era in which he spent most of his career has been called in question due to the effects of steroids and legitimacy of the statistics of that next decade which continued into the next century.

 When Murphy was one of the dominant offensive players in the 1980s, there were 60 different players who hit 30+ home runs at least once during this decade.
-These numbers exploded by the mid-1990s and, in fact, between 2000-2001 it was done by 63 different hitters in only that two year period, which is more than everyone in 1980s combined.
+These numbers exploded by the mid-1990s and between 2000-2001 it was done by 63 different hitters in only that two year period, which is more than everyone in 1980s combined.

 In the 1980s, there was only 13 times where a player hit or exceeded 40 home runs.
 This number jumps to 69 different times this happened in the 1990s.
 It’s even crazier to think in 2000 alone that more players hit over 40 homers than was done by everyone in the 1980s.